GU4243-ADS/spring2018-project1-dca2123/README.md

 However, nmf is then difficult to quantify explain, while LDA provides easy interpretation, such as "this term is most likely to occur in this topic."
 Thus, it makes for a better and more interperatable visualization.

-Two ways to view the visualization (do make the effort--its a neat tool for visualizing lda):
+To view the visualization (do make the effort--its a neat tool for visualizing lda):

-1. Go to the python notebook in the docs section (it ends with .ipynb), and scroll down to the LDA visualization section.

-2. First, fork this repo.
+First, fork this repo.
 Then click the below link.
 Now, click on the screen button (this is to the right of the button that says
 "History," and left of the edit button).
 This will open the folder containing the file.
 It does this via github desktop.
 Now, click on
 "LDA\_viz\_mws"
 This will open the html file in your browser of choice.

 [LDA MWS Viz](https://github.com/GU4243-ADS/spring2018-project1-dca2123/blob/master/figs/LDA_viz_mws.html)

+If this does not work, then download anaconda and try again.
+Details for that below

 #### Installing Python